dantheman4500/Bee-myFriend/README.md

 If you have cloned the repository, please run the following command in your terminal:

 `npm install`

+IMPORTANT!
+For the app to run locally: in the server folder, replace the asterisk `*` with a forward slash `/` in the server.js file on line 26.
+(Example: `app.get('/'`)

+Then seed the database by running `npm run seed`.
+Start the app by running `npm run develop`.

 ## Technologies, Libraries, UI Used: